Renewed-Scripts/Renewed-Weaponscarry/README.md

 7. `exports["Renewed-Weaponscarry"]:removeProp(item)` - Acts as if x item was removed from the player, this DOES NOT work with weapons on back ONLY CARRYABLE items

+8. `exports["Renewed-Weaponscarry"]:isCarryingAnObject(item)` - Returns true if the players is carrying a specific item

 # How to add new Items

 Here's everything you need to know about adding new items to the script